Best Free AI for Case Interview Math Practice (2026)

 Step 3: Weak-spot reps (daily, 5 min)

 Five extra reps targeted at the dimension Step 1 flagged.
-Use the same AI but tell it 'only grade dimension X this round.'
+Tell the AI 'only grade dimension X this round.'

 Step 4: Re-diagnose (weekly)

 Run another graded RTO rep. The weak dimension should be improving.
-If not, move to /try/drills for the structured drill engine.
+If not, rotate into structure or synthesis drills from the same picker.

 Verdict

 ChatGPT or Claude give you unlimited free volume.
+Gemini grounds your numbers in real data and Perplexity gives you the pre-case primer.
 Road to Offer's free Math Drill gives you the only graded rep that scores like an interviewer.
-CasePrepared gives you a no-signup top-up.
 None replace a real coach for final-round calibration, but together they get you from rough mental math to interview-ready in four to six weeks.

 If you only do one thing this week, make it the free graded rep. It tells you which dimension is weak.
-That's the gap free AI alone won't surface.
+That is the gap free AI alone will not surface.

 FAQ